jecki/DHParser/documentation_src/Manuals.rst

    for the `visitor pattern`_ that is more suitable for complex transformations that make heavy use of algorithms as well as transformations from trees to non-tree objects like program code.
-   (An example for the latter kind of transformation is the ``EBNFCompiler``-class of DHParser's ebnf-module.)
+   (An example for the latter kind of transformation is the :py:class`~ebnf.EBNFCompiler`-class of DHParser's ebnf-module.)

 With the documentation of these four modules you should have enough knowledge to realize projects that follow the workflow described